seankibler/portainer-custom-backup-solution/README.md

 This Backup/Recovery scheme is specifically designed around using Portainer CE and Traefik together and assumes the deployment is from a Docker Compose file.

+This scheme does NOT backup your Docker Compose file that deploys Portainer and Traefik but it does back up the Portainer and Traefik configuration.
+Therefore it is recommended that you should arrange to store your Docker Compose somewhere like GitHub.

 The backup files are stored in AWS S3-compatible cloud storage like AWS S3 or Digital Ocean Spaces.

 The files are organized with a path scheme as follows: